 UCD has produced graduates of remarkable distinction including famous surgeons, architects, entrepreneurs and five of the country's Taoisigh (Prime Ministers).
 Perhaps the best know of all its graduates is the writer James Joyce, who completed his Bachelor of Arts at the university in 1902.
 Today, UCD has a student population of more than 33,200, of which 29% are international.

-This exchange will not open in Spring 2021.
+1. This exchange will not open in Spring 2022.
 Students who are interested in studying at University College Dublin in Spring 2021 can still do so by paying tuition and fees directly to UCD.
-Contact Education Abroad Advisor Emily Graber (firstname.lastname@example.org) if you are interested in discussing this option.
+Contact Education Abroad Advisor Emily Graber (firstname.lastname@example.org) if you are interested in learning more about this option.

 Dublin is a compact, cozy city located on the East Coast of Ireland.
 Easy to navigate and largely walkable, Dublin is a friendly and lively city.
 Beyond the tourist locations, Dublin has many pubs, restaurants, coffee shops, festivals, music, and performances throughout the year.
 Dublin is split in two by the River Liffey, and UCD is located on the south side of the city.
 UCD's Belfield campus is located 4 miles from the Dublin city center.
 The university still maintains Newman House, St Stephen's Green, one of its original buildings and there is also a campus facility at Blackrock, County Dublin, where the UCD Smurfit School of Business is located.